 There’s a cenote (or more!) that’s perfect for each activity!
 The range of options goes from big amusements park in Xcaret* or Xel-Ha* to the remote cenotes in the jungle accessible only after a hike.
 And you have anything in between.

-We visited seven cenotes during our stay in Tulum:
+We visited seven cenotes near Tulum:

 - Two for diving (Dos Ojos and Taj Ma Ha – read my post about diving here) – Dos Ojos can be snorkeled too (see below)